-In addition to teaching, Dr. Wells is involved with a number of ministries.
-He serves on the board of the Rafiki Foundation, Inc., whose goal is to establish orphanages and schools in 10 African countries in order to raise and train orphans within a Christian framework.
+In addition to teaching, Dr. Wells has been involved with a number of ministries.
+He served on the board of the Rafiki Foundation, Inc., whose goal is to establish orphanages and schools in 10 African countries in order to raise and train orphans within a Christian framework.
 Rafiki’s hope is that the next generation of leaders for these countries will come from their orphanages.
-Dr. Wells travels to Africa annually to visit these orphanages.
+Dr. Wells traveled to Africa annually to visit these orphanages.
 For a number of years, he was a member of the Lausanne Committee for World Evangelization, its theology working group and its planning committee for the World Congress that was held in Manila in 1989.
 For many years, he has worked to provide theological education and basic preaching tools for Third World pastors.

 Dr. Wells was appointed as Distinguished Lecturer for the London Institute for Contemporary Christianity and was elected to the American Theological Society.
 He was also a recipient of a major grant for Senior Scholars from the Pew Charitable Trusts.